-The symptoms of NHL may vary depending on where the cancer starts and what organ is involved.
+The symptoms of NHL may vary depending on where the cancer starts and the organ(s) involved.
+General symptoms may include:

-- Unexplained weight loss
+Unexplained weight loss

-- Extreme fatigue (tiredness)
+Extreme fatigue (tiredness)

-Symptoms related to tumor location may include:
+Symptoms related to the tumor's location may include:

-- A swollen belly, caused by a large tumor in the abdomen
+A swollen belly, caused by a large tumor in the abdomen

-- Painful urination and bowel movements, caused by fluid build-up and a tumor around the kidneys and intestines
+Painful urination and bowel movements, caused by fluid buildup and a tumor around the kidneys and intestines

-- Difficulty breathing, caused by a tumor in the chest (mediastinum) near the windpipe
+Difficulty breathing, caused by a tumor in the chest (mediastinum) near the windpipe

 A serious symptom of NHL is superior vena cava syndrome (SVCS).
 In SVCS, a tumor in the chest behind the breastbone blocks the flow of blood in the vein that carries blood from the head and arms to the heart.
 This causes the head and arms to swell.
 SVCS is life-threatening and requires emergency medical attention.

-Be sure to talk with your child’s health care team about symptoms your child experiences, including any new symptoms or a change in symptoms.
+Be sure to talk with your child’s health care team about the symptoms your child experiences, including any new symptoms or a change in symptoms.